Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

 If you want to cancel your UK phone contract, the good news is you don't have to phone your network provider and listen to the hard sell before leaving.

-Instead, you cancel phone contracts with a free text message.
+Instead, you can cancel phone contracts with a free text message.

 If you're unsure of what to do next, let's start by looking at why there's a good chance you are paying too much and when the best time to switch is.